-Note: I’ve decided to separate my blog from my business, so if you’re looking for massage and bodywork, please allow me to redirect you to my business website, thewell.massagetherapy.com, where you can peruse my services and book appointments online.
+Note: If you’re seeking massage and bodywork, please allow me to redirect you to my business website, thewell.massagetherapy.com, where you can peruse my services and book appointments online.

-I started this blog about meditation and my intent and practice of sitting daily in 2010, at the tail end of 2009.
-Later I began adding posts about other topics related to well-being.
+I started this blog about my intent and practice of sitting daily in 2010, at the tail end of 2009.
+Later I began adding posts on other topics related to well-being.
 I renamed the blog (from The Zafu Report to The Well: bodymindheartspirit) and gave it a new look as well.

 There is no master plan except to participate in the healing of us all.
-I’m actually making it up as I go along, sharing what inspires and motivates and informs and expands me with you, the interesting and interested people who find this place on the vastness of the Internet.
+I’m making it up as I go along, sharing what inspires and motivates and informs and expands me with you, the interesting and interested people who find this place on the vastness of the Internet.
 Thank you for your interest.

 I love getting comments on my blog posts!